BlackScorp/guestbook/article.md

 	}
 }
 ```
-then we create the request/response interfaces
+Then, we create the Request/Response interfaces.

 ```php
 <?php